jwelsch/TextTabulator/src/TextTabulator.Adapters.Json/README.md

 Gets options that define customized behavior of the Utf8JsonReader that differs from the JSON RFC (for example, how to handle comments or maximum depth allowed when reading).
 By default, the Utf8JsonReader follows the JSON RFC strictly; comments within the JSON are invalid, and the maximum depth is 64.

-### `IJsonPropertyNameTransform`
+### `INameTransform`

-Interface for defining a transform for a JSON property name.
+Interface for defining a transform for a name.

 **Methods**

-> `string Apply(string propertyName)`
+> `string Apply(string name)`

-Applies the transform to the property name.
+Applies the transform to the name.

 Parameters
-- `string propertyName`: Property name upon which to apply the tranform.
+- `string name`: Name upon which to apply the tranform.

 Return
 - `string`: The transformed name.

-### `KebabJsonPropertyNameTransform`
+### `KebabNameTransform`

-A JSON property name transform that, when given kebab case names, can capitalize the first letter of words and replace dashes.
+A name transform that, when given kebab case names, can capitalize the first letter of words and replace dashes.

 **Constructors**

-`public KebabJsonPropertyNameTransform(bool capitalizeFirstLetterOfFirstWord = true, bool capitalizeFirstLetterOfSubsequentWords = true, char? dashReplacement = ' ')`
+`public KebabNameTransform(bool capitalizeFirstLetterOfFirstWord = true, bool capitalizeFirstLetterOfSubsequentWords = true, char? dashReplacement = ' ')`

 Parameters
 - `bool capitalizeFirstLetterOfFirstWord`: True to capitalize the first letter of the first word, false otherwise.